sigma67/ytmusicapi/docs/source/faq.rst

 Please make sure that you don't have multiple Google accounts. ``ytmusicapi`` might be returning results from a different account which is currently empty.
 You can set your account using ``X-Goog-AuthUser`` in your headers file (numeric index) or by providing the id of a brand account with ``ytmusic = YTMusic(headers, "1234..")``.
-For more details see the :doc:`reference`.
+For more details see the :doc:`reference/index`.

 Usage
 -----------------------